alandoherty95/Milestone-Project-2/README.md

-In preparation for this project, I conducted research online as well as surveyed friends and peers.
+In preparation for this project, I conducted research online and surveyed my peers.
 From this research, I concluded that young people have become more health conscious in recent years and enjoy spending time outside away.
 Grabbing a takeaway coffee and going for a walk with friends is becoming increasingly popular.
 Discover Limerick makes it easy and convenient for people of all ages to get active while exploring the best attractions and activities this renowned city has to offer.